 Early on my love for the guitar led me to study how the instrument is built.
-Consequently I have always done my own set-up and repair work.
 In my search for the perfect acoustic steel-string guitar I purchased many vintage instruments and began to restore and resell them.
 After a few years, still searching and having gained much experience in luthiery, the thought of building my own steel-string acoustic guitar came naturally.
 This was one of the most fulfilling experiences in my life and a true revelation.
 I came back full circle to my desire to be a luthier as a young man.
-Until the end of 2007 I was part of Pantheon Guitars crew, working under Dana Bourgeois supervision.

 Interviewed by Michael Bashkin for “Luthier on luthier”